divnix/nix-book/src/ch05-01-language-basics.md

 by the nix expressions.

 Although laziness isn't a hard requirement for nix to work.
-The purity model of nix makes laziness more of symptom than an explicit design goal.
+The purity model of nix makes laziness more a symptom rather than an explicit design goal.
 However, It does enable many implicit benefits such as [memoization](https://en.wikipedia.org/wiki/Memoization).